The Storm (2009 film): Plot

 A terrible storm causes hundreds of dikes to break in Zeeland, resulting in the North Sea flood of 1953.
-Julia, a single mother living with her parents, is caught in the middle of the catastrophic flood.
-She is rescued from drowning and taken to safety by her neighbour Aldo, who is a member of the armed forces.
+Julia, a single mother living with her parents, is caught in the middle of a catastrophic flood.
+She is rescued from drowning and taken to safety by her neighbor Aldo, who is a member of the armed forces.
 However, her baby is left in a wooden box in the attic of Julia's parental home.
 Together Julia and Aldo return to the disaster area to look for the baby.
 When they finally find the box, it is empty, and they conclude that someone must have taken the child.
 The child ended up with a woman who recently lost her own baby in a car accident.
 Julia met her but because the woman did not want to lose the baby, she hid him from Julia.
 Eighteen years later, Julia meets her son and the woman again and she finds out what has happened.